dimitri-nicolo/calico/v2.4/security/aws-security-group-integration/host-endpoints.md

 {: .alert .alert-danger}

 > **Note**:
-> By default {{site.prodname}} configures RBAC to prevent creation or modification of host
+> By default {{site.tseeprodname}} configures RBAC to prevent creation or modification of host
 > endpoints.
 We strongly recommend you do not modify these settings.
 {: .alert .alert-info}